 - Replace the entire layer of mulch with new mulch if they appear to be rotting.

-- Despite the fact that mulches inhibit the growth of weeds, they must be dealt with as soon as they appear.
+- Although mulches inhibit weeds’ growth, they must be dealt with as soon as they appear.

-- Remove weeds as soon as they sprout, and if required, use a herbicide spray.
+- Remove weeds as soon as they sprout, and use a herbicide spray if required.

 - Weeds can also be controlled with herbicides.

-- When mulch hasn’t been added yet or the procedure is still underway, use landscape fabric.
+- Use landscape fabric when mulch hasn’t been added yet, or the procedure is still underway.

 - Mulch emerging weeds to prevent them from growing by blocking sunlight.

-- Turn and mix the mulch with a rake once a season, and replace the layer if necessary, to keep the mulch layer at a thickness of 2-4 inches.
+- Turn and mix the mulch with a rake once a season, and replace the layer if necessary to keep the mulch layer at 2-4 inches.